…and now, it’s just us

 Passage of time is simulated by rapid seasonal changes.

 Beta women arrive with babies.
 Light skinned also with blue or brown eyes; more little Humans.
+Beta men fuss over the little ones.

 The passage of time is shown through the prevalence and growth of the Human type offspring to the toddler stage.